jonchurch/whysguy/readme.md

-# Botkit Starter Kit for Facebook
+f# Botkit Starter Kit for Facebook

 This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!